bezzad/Downloader/README.md

     RangeLow = 0,
     // ceiling offset of download range of a large file RangeHigh = 0,
+    // clear package temp files when download completed with failure, default value is true ClearPackageOnCompletionWithFailure = false,
     // config and customize request headers
     RequestConfiguration =
     {